QFM

 By Andrew Ogwang

-Arua, Uganda – The Agency for Community Transformation-Youth Organization for Development (ACT-YOD) is conducting a one-day training program aimed at empowering youth leaders with disabilities and representatives of Civil Society Organizations (CSOs) in governance.
+Action for Transformation of Youths with Disabilities (ACT-YOD) is conducting a one-day training programme aimed at empowering youth leaders with disabilities and representatives of civil society organisations (CSOs) in governance.

-The training, held at the Social Centre in Police Cell, Central Division, Arua City, focused on disability rights and legal frameworks, governance structures and participation opportunities, inclusive leadership for youth with disabilities, and practical advocacy skills for local engagement.
+Held at the Social Centre in Police Cell, Central Division, Arua City, the training focused on disability rights and legal frameworks, governance structures and participation opportunities, inclusive leadership for youth with disabilities, and practical advocacy skills for local engagement.

-Facilitator Emmanuel Geriga, a Disability Rights activist, highlighted the meaning of Persons with Disability, emphasizing that it’s about impairment and environment, and stressed the importance of their participation in decision-making and community activities.
-He urged CSOs to consider persons with disabilities in their programs, even at the community level.
+Facilitator Emmanuel Geriga, a disability rights activist, highlighted the meaning of persons with disabilities, emphasising that it relates to both impairment and the environment.
+He stressed the importance of their participation in decision-making and community activities, urging CSOs to include persons with disabilities in their programmes, even at community level.